csc-training/hip/README.md

 #### Solution:

 Check the files with the warnings:
-* For example the warning of cudaProfilerRun is not actual a serious issue as it is a vairable declared by the developers
+* For example the warning of cudaProfilerRun is not actually a serious issue as it is a variable declared by the developers
 ```bash
 static bool cudaProfilerRun
 ```